scottsmithDS/P2_Emily_Jessica_Mika_Scott/ReadMe.md

 App.py (Flask is connected) and where we load in data and poast to html.
 Did not read in out of time sake, but works.

+It appears that population data is representing itself in multiple graphs instead of the correct data.
+So on the d3 circles one it is incorrect, and then for cloropleth it is not showing accurate as well.
+We understand that this will hurt our project's validity.